 Reporting is done on all approved animal projects.
-For a project to be approved it needs to be reviewed by the REC-A committee.
-For this purpose, please see 'Submission of applications' and 'Meeting procedures' which outline how applications can be submitted and how the committee functions in terms of approving animal ethics projects.
+For a project to be approved it needs to be reviewed by the REC-A. For this purpose, please see 'Submission of applications' and 'Meeting procedures' which outline how applications can be submitted and how the Committee functions in terms of approving animal ethics projects.

 It is the responsibility of all researchers and lecturers to ensure that they provide annual progress reports.
 An additional motivation is required in cases where the project requires renewal.
-At completion of a project, a final closing report is to be submitted to the REC-A committee.
+At completion of a project, a final closure report is to be submitted to the REC-A.

-- 1. Researchers and lecturers must submit annual and final reports using the 'Annual Progress Report' and 'Completion of Project Report' templates available on the website of the Office of Research Development (https://rcd.mandela.ac.za).
-Reports should be submitted to Annual and final reports should be submitted to the manager of administrative management at Research Development (Mr Imtiaz Khan; Imtiaz Khan@mandela.ac.za). - 2.
-Annual progress reports are required for each calendar year that ethics approval is active.
-The period of activity will be stipulated in the application and the duration of approval will be provided in the approval letter.

-- 3. Annual progress reports need to be submitted no later than the 15th of January covering all project activities in the previous calendar year.
+- Researchers and lecturers must submit annual and final reports using the 'Annual Progress Report' and 'Completion of Project Report' forms via MEOS, or for approved studies pre-dating MEOS, the forms are available on the website of the Office of Research Development (https://rd.mandela.ac.za).
+Manual submission of annual and final reports should be submitted to the Ethics Manager at Research Development or if unavailable to Mr Imtiaz Khan; Imtiaz.Khan@mandela.ac.za. - 2.
+As a means of Passive Monitoring of accepted projects, annual progress reports are required for each calendar year that ethics approval is active.
+The period of activity will be stipulated in the application and the duration of approval will be provided in the approval letter. - 3.
+Annual progress reports need to be submitted no later than the 15th of January, covering all project activities in the previous calendar year.
 REC-A will send a call for submission of Annual Progress Reports in November/early December. - 4.
-Annual progress reports will include at least the following information - a.
+Annual progress reports will include at least the following information: - a.
 List of animals used in the study - b.
 Numbers of animals per species used in the study - c.
 What progress has been achieved - d.
 Any deviations from approved protocol - e.
 Any adverse events or unanticipated problems - f.
 Whether the project is continuing, has been completed, or discontinued - 5.
-REC-A reserves the right, as per the SANS 2008:10386, to request a more frequent reporting schedule for projects that have been identified as high risk. - 6.
-REC-A has the authority to suspend or terminate research that does not comply with annual reporting requirements. - 7.
+REC-A reserves the right, as per the SANS 10386:2021, to request a more frequent reporting schedule for projects that have been identified as high risk.

+- 6. REC-A has the authority to suspend or terminate research that does not comply with annual reporting requirements. - 7.
 Final reports are to be submitted when the use of animals is complete, ethics approval has expired, or the project has been discontinued.

-6. Use of animal holding facilities
+8. Use of animal holding facilities

-Approved projects needing to make use of the animal holding facilities need to comply to certain conditions set out by the RECA and guided by the SANS10386 document.
+Approved projects needing to make use of the animal holding facilities need to comply to certain conditions set out by the REC-A and guided by the SANS10386:2021 document.